 Inspect the foam or padding by squeezing lightly.
-If the foam feels hard, brittle, or broken, the jacket should be replaced.
+If the foam feels hard, brittle or broken, the jacket should be replaced.

 Any life jacket infested with mold should be discarded to avoid inhaling mold spores.
-It is quite possible that the mold has moved into the padding or flotation and the jacket is no longer safe.
+It is quite possible that the mold has moved into the padding and the jacket is no longer safe.

 Before discarding a life jacket, cut off all straps and even cut it into pieces to prevent others from mistaking it as a viable safety device.